How to get C-suite buy-in for what you want in the budget

-Pitching ideas to the C-Suite can be daunting for a facility manager.
-Facilities management isn’t a dramatic revenue generator that can entice immediate profits.
-However, when done right, good facilities management is a cost-saver that’s crucial to an organization’s bottom line.
+Pitching ideas to the C-suite can be daunting for a facility manager.
+Facilities management isn’t always seen as a dramatic revenue generator that can entice immediate profits.
+However, when done right, good facilities management is a cost saver that’s crucial to an organization’s bottom line.

 Pinpoint the problem